-An Authorized User who does not possess any radioactive materials or radioactive waste may have his/her permit placed on inactive status for a period not exceeding three years by notifying Radiation Safety in writing.
+An Authorized User who does not possess any dispersible radioactive materials or radioactive waste may have his/her permit placed on inactive status by notifying Radiation Safety in writing.
 The permit may be reactivated following Radiation Safety approval of a written request submitted by the Authorized User.
 All current requirements must be met in order for Radiation Safety to approve permit reactivation.